theicfire/makefiletutorial/newer_design/src/index.md

 -->

 # Getting Started
 Makefiles are used to help decide which parts of a large program need to be recompiled.
-Typicall c or c++ files are compiled, but any language that can be compiled with shell commands will work.
+Typically c or c++ files are compiled, but any language that can be compiled with shell commands will work.
 It can be used beyond programs too, when you need a series of instructions to run depending on what files have changed.

 This guide spends minimal time describing the features, and instead focuses on runnable examples to demonstrate make.